The Big Divide

-Here was where African American regiments first saw combat — while Washington was still debating the worthiness of black soldiers.
+Here was where African American regiments first saw combat, while Washington debated the worthiness of black soldiers.

-In The Big Divide, Diane and Aaron — she’s a historian, he’s a journalist — take you to the sites that matter and help you make the most of your visit.
+If you’re serious about learning our country’s story — from all sides — then Diane and Aaron will show you to the sites that matter and help you make the most of your visit.
 Got kids?
 They’ve got you covered.

 So what are you waiting for?
 Take a ride on The Big Divide!

 “Even locals may be surprised at the significant history just around the corner.” — Kansas History

 Diane and Aaron “confronted the complex border state legacy and rendered it reader-friendly.” — Kansas City Star